jjcss/Tech_Prep_Workshop_Spring_2022/README.md

 Thank you all for joining us for our **Technical Interview Prep Workshop on March, 29th, 2022**.
 For anyone who missed the meeting, we talked about what technical interviews are, how to prepare for them, what Big O Notation is and we also went over common algorithms like Binary Search and Sorting (through LeetCode).

 We hope that you all learned a few valuable skills Below you will find the Zoom recording, and for additional resources on preparing for **Technical Interviews**, checkout out our presentation slides.
-Below is **information on our next workshop** please head over to our club's Github Repository.
+Below is **information on our next workshop**, too.

 ### Zoom Recording
 [Zoom link]()